-$\square$ Open the Diagnostics > Syslog dialog. $\square$ To add a table entry, click the $ \blacksquare \hskip -3pt \Box$ but ton. ☐ In the IP address column, enter the IP You can specify a valid IPv4 or IPv6 a address or Hostname of the Syslog server. address for the Syslog server.
-In the Destination UDP port column, spe expects the log entries. ecify the TCP or UDP port on which the Syslog server In the Min. severity column, specify the minimum severity level that an event requires device to send a log entry to this Syslog server. ☐ Mark the checkbox in the Active colun nn. $\ \square$ To enable the function, select the $\emph{on}$ radio button in the Operation frame. $\ \square$ Save the changes temporarily.
+\square Open the Diagnostics > Syslog dialog. □ To add a table entry, click the 🔣 button. ☐ In the IP address column, enter the IP address of the Syslog server.
+You can specify a valid IPv4 or IPv6 address for the Syslog server.
+In the Destination UDP port column, spe the log entries. cify the UDP port on which the Syslog server expects In the Min. severity column, specify the device to send a log entry to this Syst minimum severity level that an event requires for the log server. ☐ Mark the checkbox in the Active colun nn. $\ \square$ To enable the function, select the \emph{on} radio button in the Operation frame. $\ \square$ Save the changes temporarily.
 To do this, click the 🗸 button.
-In t the SNMP logging frame, configure the follo wing settings for read and write SNMP requests:

-Pe rform the following steps: ☐ Open the Diagnostics > Report > Global dialog. □ Enable the Log SNMP get request function for the device in order to send SNMP Read requests as events to the Syslog server.
-To enable the function, select the On radio button in the SNMP logging frame. ☐ Enable the Log SNMP set request function for the device in order to send SNMP Write requests as events to the Syslog server. radio button in the SNMP logging frame. ☐ Choose the desired severity level for the get and set requests. $\ \square$ Save the changes temporarily.
-To do this, click the 🗸 button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. logging host add 1 addr 10.0.1.159 severity 3 Adds a new recipient in the Syslog servers list.
+In t the SNMP logging frame, configure the follo wing settings for read and write SNMP requests: Pe rform the following steps: Tierm the relie wing eteps. ☐ Open the Diagnostics > Report > Global dialog Enable the Log SNMP get request func- requests as events to the Syslog serv tion for the device in order to send SNMP Read Enable the Log SNMP set request functions requests as events to the Syslog services. tion for the device in order to send SNMP Write ☐ Choose the desired severity level for · ☐ Save the changes temporarily.
+To do this, click the button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. logging host add 1 addr 10.0.1.159 severity 3 Adds a new recipient in the Syslog servers list.
 The value 3 specifies the severity level of the event that the device logs.
 The value 3 means error. logging host add 2 addr 2001::1 severity 4 Add a new IPv6 recipient in the Syslog servers list.
 The value 4 means warning. logging syslog operation Enable the Syslog function. exit Change to the Privileged EXEC mode.